Crimea during the Russian Civil War: History

 Between 56,000 and 150,000 of the Whites were murdered as part of the Red Terror, organized by Béla Kun's Crimean Revolutionary Committee.
 The figures related to the massacre in Crimea remain contested.
 Anarchist and Bolshevik Victor Serge gave a lower figure for White officers around 13,000 which he claims were exaggerated.
 Yet, he condemned Kun for his treacherous actions towards allied anarchists and surrendering Whites.

 According to social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus the large, “fantastic” estimates have derived from eyewitness accounts and White army emigre press.
 A Crimean Cheka report in 1921 showed that 441 people were shot with a modern estimation that 5,000-12,000 people in total were executed in Crimea.

+Changes

 Crimea changed hands several times over the course of the conflict and several political entities were set up on the peninsula.
 These included: